HamimAdal/Spatial-Characteristics/README.md

 -- We envision that a significant portion of interactions with a smart space will occur at the level of spatial characteristics.
 Such interactions are commonly facilitated by the user's personal device (such as a smartphone, smartwatch, etc.), smart speaker (echo dot), smart display (echo show), etc.

--- Under this framework, when a person wishes to read a newspaper, they would not attempt to control specific lights in the room.
+-- Under this interface, when a person wishes to read a newspaper, they would not attempt to control specific lights in the room.
 Instead, they would request a certain level of illumination at their location.
 This request could be fulfilled in various ways, depending on the location and context.
 For instance, on a sunny day at the breakfast table, smart glass and ambient lighting might be adjusted by the space to provide adequate illumination.
 Conversely, in a basement playroom, more lights might need to be activated by the space to achieve the desired result.

 -- Regardless of the location- be it a home, office, hotel, or other setting---the user's request remains consistent with the same interface only caring about what they expect from the environment.
 It is the collective responsibility of the personal device and the smart space to deliver the requested outcome by choosing an appropriate set of devices with the correct device configurations, making the user request more natural and personalized without engaging them in the process.